mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 `````````````````````````````````

 When a server `check`_ fails due to a network error (including a network
-timeout), the client MUST clear its connection pool for the server:
+timeout), the client MUST mark the server Unknown and clear the connection
-if the monitor's socket is bad it is likely that all are.
+pool for the server.
+If the monitor's socket is bad it is likely that all are.
 (See `JAVA-1252 <https://jira.mongodb.org/browse/JAVA-1252>`_).

 If the server was in a known state before the error, the client MUST NOT sleep